 - Driving time: 3.5 h

-Cody on its own really deserves at least a night or two on the road trip from Denver to Yellowstone National Park.
-The city is named after its the all famous founder Buffalo Bill, whose real name was William F. Cody.
+Cody on its own also deserves at least a night or two on the road trip from Denver to Yellowstone National Park.
+The city is named after its all famous founder Buffalo Bill, whose real name was William F. Cody.
 Buffalo Bill passed through Wyoming in the 1870s and fell in love with the beautiful setting.
 It’s easy to see why when you visit on the Denver to Grand Tetons and Yellowstone road trip.

 And Cody is definitely the best chance to attend a rodeo on the Denver to Yellowstone National Park road trip.
 Cody is known as the rodeo capital of the world with nightly rodeos during summer.
 The rodeo venue sits with a beautiful mountain backdrop so make sure that you get there in time to enjoy the Wild West atmosphere.